dmhuebner/team-hub-ui/README.md

 # Team Hub

-A configurable dev team board that gives visibility and tools into everything that dev team might need
+A configuration driven dev team dashboard that provides organized access to team resources and a projects monitoring tool. team-hub-ui takes a JSON configuration object that drives all of its functionality.

+team-hub-ui works in tandem with team-hub-api - the corresponding websockets server.

 ## Project Setup
 ```
 npm install
 ```